-- (a) A 'small account' may be opened on the basis of a self-attested photograph and affixation of signature or thumb print.
-Such accounts may be opened and operated subject to the following conditions: - i) the designated officer of the branch, while opening the small account, certifies under his signature that the person opening the account has affixed his signature or thumb impression, as the case may be, in his presence;
+(a) A 'small account' may be opened on the basis of a self-attested photograph and affixation of signature or thumb print.
+Such accounts may be opened and operated subject to the following conditions:

+i) the designated officer of the branch, while opening the small account, certifies under his signature that the person opening the account has affixed his signature or thumb impression, as the case may be, in his presence;

-Provided that where the individual is a prisoner in a jail, the signature or thumb print shall be affixed in under his signature and the account shall remain operational on annual submission of certificate of proof of address issued by the officer in-charge of the jail.
+Provided that where the individual is a prisoner in a jail, the signature or thumb print shall be affixed in presence of the officer in-charge of the jail and the said officer shall certify the same under his signature and the account shall remain operational on annual submission of certificate of proof of address issued by the officer in-charge of the jail.